 I’m currently completing a three-paper dissertation with a thematic focus on cross-regional comparative politics.
 Paper #1 examines how strong elite coalitions can substitute for weak institutions in postcolonial states in Africa and Asia.
 Paper #2 looks at the comparative expansion of welfare programs in Africa and Latin America, with a focus on how the quality of the evidence base about welfare programs shaped patterns of policy diffusion differently between the two regions.
 Paper #3 documents the frequency of such cross-regional comparisons within political science, and critically assesses the idea that there is some type of unspecified but strong “regional effect” which make it difficult to compare and learn from countries in different regions.

 - “Elite Cohesion and Institutional Development in Weak States”

 - “What Do We Learn from Cross-Regional Comparisons?”

-- “How American Scholars can Support Their African Colleagues” (with Virginia Kamonji, Rose Mutiso, Beverlyne Nyamemba, Alesha Porisky, and Tom Wein)
+- “How Northern Scholars can Support Their African Colleagues” (with Virginia Kamonji, Rose Mutiso, Beverlyne Nyamemba, Alesha Porisky, and Tom Wein)